 Distribute Committee Assignments

 After registering and sending us the Delegation Confirmation Form and fee, we will send you a number of committee slots to be distributed among your students.
 Since PMC is divided into four separate congresses denoted by color, committee assignments will consist of a color (red, white, blue, or orange), a branch (House or Senate), and a committee.
-(All committee assignments will be given out so that no school has two delegates in the same exact committee, and schools have an equal number in different types of committees.)
+All committee assignments will be given out so that no school has two delegates in the same exact committee, and schools have an equal number in different types of committees.
 As soon as you know that a student will definitely be attending (even if this is in the spring), you will probably want to give him or her an assignment so that they can begin to research potential topics for his or her bill.